Glossary

-Having a first aid kit on hand can save a person’s life in an emergency.
-If not, the injured individual’s condition may deteriorate before they can reach a hospital and receive medical assistance.
-Additionally, it is a legal requirement to have a workplace first aid kit under the 2015 Health and Safety at Work Act.
-This article discusses the first aid kit requirements, contents, and fields of application.
+A kit on hand can save a life in an emergency.
+Without one, an injured person's condition can worsen before they reach a hospital.
+And it isn't optional: providing a workplace first aid kit is a legal requirement under the 2015 Health and Safety at Work Act.
+Below, we walk through the requirements, the contents, and where these kits belong.

 Key Takeaways